borglefink/cntsrc/README.md

 ```

 The full file path is searched for exclusion string.
-Directories can be qualified/separated with the standard operating system path separator i.e. \ on windows, / on unix/osx.
+Directories can be qualified/separated with the standard operating system path separator i.e. \ on windows, / on unix and osx.
 Note that the windows path separator \ needs to be escaped as \\\\.

 It is possible to put comments in the config file.